 Randolph County has an active and vibrant colony of local artists.
-Downtown Pocahontas currently has four excellent art galleries.
+Downtown Pocahontas currently has some excellent art galleries.

 Camera Corner Studio at 200 E. Everett Street on the NE corner of the historic court square displays art photography by James and Cindy Throgmorton who’ve been creating art photography for over 50 years.

 The Gallery on the Square, located at 103 N. Marr St., has become one of the regions premiere art venues since it opened two years ago.
 Gallery owner, Jean Pearcy, known as the artist R.J.
 Reynolds, displays her own work and that of some 25 local artists in her studio/gallery.
 Also featured is the art of nationally known artist, Andre’ Foreman of Louisville, KY.